RemoteTechnologiesGroup/RemoteTech/tutorials/firstsat.md

 This tutorial covers the basics of launching a standalone satellite in RemoteTech.
 It assumes you have not yet established a comsat network, so that the only connection of interest is a direct link between the satellite and the Kerbal Space Center (KSC).

-To play this tutorial, you should already know how to launch non-RemoteTech rockets, including basic rocket design, staging, and using maneuver nodes in the map view.
+To play this tutorial, you should already know how to launch non-RemoteTech rockets, including basic rocket design, staging, and using maneuver nodes.
 If you are launching with solar panels, you should already know how to deploy them.
 By the end, you should understand:

 * how to keep control of unmanned rockets from liftoff to orbit
-* how to plan missions around your limited line of sight to KSC.
+* how to plan pre-network missions around your limited line of sight to KSC.

 ##Requirements

 You must have researched [Flight Control](http://wiki.kerbalspaceprogram.com/wiki/Flight_Control), which unlocks the Stayputnik probe core and the [Reflectron DP-10](../../guide/parts/#reflectron-dp-10) omnidirectional antenna.
+Researching [Electrics](http://wiki.kerbalspaceprogram.com/wiki/Electrics), which unlocks solar panels, is recommended but not required.

 This tutorial does not require any mods other than RemoteTech.